halim880/sectone/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## About SUET
+## About SECTCONE

-SUET is a University management web aplication.
+SECTCONE is a University management web aplication.
 It has the following features:
-- student management system.
+- Student management system.
-- library management system.
+- Library management system.
 - Hostel management system.
-- Andriod app based attendance system.
+- Andriod app based (using API) attendance system.
-- Payment system.

 This is an open source project. feel free to install and use it.